Learning temporal relationships between symbols with Laplace Neural Manifolds: Discussion

-Perhaps part of the solution to implementing these equations in the brain is to restrict the kinds of functions that can be represented over the Laplace manifold.
-Perhaps a continuous attractor network that can maintain and evolve the Laplace transform of a single delta function per basis vector would be straightforward to construct.
-In this case, each component of $\PastLaplbold{t}(s)$ and $\FutLaplbold{t}(s)$ would be at any moment the Laplace transform of a delta function; $\mat{M}(s)$ and $\mat{N}(s)$ would still be able to store distributions over multiple presentations.
-In this case perhaps $\FutLaplbold{t+\delta t}(s)$ could update by sampling from the distribution expressed by $\mat{M}(s) \mathbf{f}_t$.
-Perhaps predictions are updated in the more general case by sampling from a superposition of the previous prediction $\FutLaplbold{t}(s)$ and the future that follows the current item $\mat{M}{s} \mathbf{f}_t$ masked by $\mat{N}(s) \mathbf{f}_t$.
+Perhaps part of the solution to implementing these equations in the brain is to restrict the kinds of functions that can be represented over the Laplace Neural Manifold.
+A continuous attractor network that can maintain and evolve the Laplace transform of a single delta function per basis vector can readily be constructed \citep{DaniHowa24}.
+In this case, each component of $\PastLaplbold{t}(s)$ and $\FutLaplbold{t}(s)$ would be at any moment the Laplace transform of a delta function; $\mat{M}(s)$ and $\mat{\bar{M}}(s)$ would still be able to store distributions over multiple presentations.
+In this case when an item is presented perhaps $\FutLaplbold{t+\Delta t}(s)$ could update by sampling from the distribution expressed by $\mat{M}(s) \mathbf{f}_t$.